dolph/autopilot/README.md

-# `autopilot`: A Python wrapper for Selenium.
+# `autopilot`: A Python library for automating Chrome

-`autopilot` is a wrapper around Selenium, specifically designed to work with Google Chrome, which implements some common human-behaviors so that your implementation doesn't have to.
-For example,
+`autopilot` is a wrapper around Selenium, specifically designed to work with Google Chrome.
+It implements some human-like behaviors to provide fault tolerance and resilience when exercising production web applications, such as:

 * Waiting (impatiently) for elements to load on the screen,
 * Refreshing the page when things don't load as expected,
 * Typing input at a human pace, and
 * Reacting with a human reaction time when elements appear on screen.

-These behaviors provide fault tolerance and resilience when, for example, testing real web applications.

 ## Installation